PhotIQA: A photoacoustic image data set with image quality ratings: Code Availability

 \section{Code Availability}

-The code for the PAI reconstruction algorithms is available open source at (\url{https://github.com/BohndiekLab/end_to_end_phantom_QPAT}).
-The Python code of the IQA experiments, including the implementations of the Python based IQA measures, is available on GitHub \url{https://github.com/ideal-iqa/iqa-eval}.
-The speedyIQA annotation app is available at \url{https://github.com/selbs/speedy_iqa}.
+The code for the PAI reconstruction algorithms is available open source at (\url{https://github.com/BohndiekLab/end_to_end_phantom_QPAT}) under an MIT license.
+The Python code of the IQA experiments, including the implementations of the Python based IQA measures, is available on GitHub \url{https://github.com/ideal-iqa/iqa-eval} under an MIT license. { A Python file to reproduce results in Table \ref{IQAeva} is available under a Creative Commons license (CC-BY 4.0) at \url{https://doi.org/10.5281/zenodo.13325196}~\cite{dataPA}.} The speedyIQA annotation app is available at \url{https://github.com/selbs/speedy_iqa} under an MIT license.} }